Amauri Hardy: College career

 Hardy averaged 5 points and 1.6 assists per game as a freshman.
 As a sophomore, Hardy averaged 13.1 points, 3.5 assists and 3 rebounds per game.
 On November 9, 2019, he scored a career-high 27 points in a 60–56 overtime loss to Kansas State.
 Hardy averaged 14.5 points, 3.3 rebounds and 3.3 assists per game as a junior, earning Third Team All-Mountain West Conference honors.
 He graduated and opted to transfer to Oregon, choosing the Ducks over Arkansas.
 As a senior, Hardy averaged 3.9 points and 2.2 assists per game.
 He made 13 starts while Will Richardson recovered from a thumb injury.
 Following the season, Hardy declared for the 2021 NBA draft and signed with an agent.

 Professional career

 NBA G League Ignite (2021–2022)

 In September 2021, Hardy signed with the NBA G League Ignite, becoming the first college player to join the team.
 He was suspended for breaking a team rule at the end of November.

 Texas Legends (2022–2023)

 On November 3, 2022, Hardy was named to the opening night roster for the Texas Legends.

 Maroussi (2023)

 On October 20, 2023, Hardy signed with Maroussi of the Greek Basket League, but appeared in only one game.

 Iowa Wolves (2024)

 On February 5, 2024, Hardy joined the Iowa Wolves.

-Pioneros de Los Mochis (2024–present)
+Pioneros de Los Mochis (2024)

 On May 3, 2024, Hardy signed with the Pioneros de Los Mochis of the Circuito de Baloncesto de la Costa del Pacífico (CIBACOPA).